Tofalar: Origins

-The ancestors of the Tofalar (and the closely related Soyots, Tozhu Tuvans, and Dukha) were proto-Samoyedic hunters-gatherers who arrived in the Eastern Sayan region by the end of the end of third millennium BCE and beginning of the second millennium BCE.
-During the Old Turkic period, the ancestors of the Tofalars underwent Turkification, adopting a Turkic language and abandoning the Mator language.
+The ancestors of the Tofalar (and the closely related Soyots, Tozhu Tuvans, and Dukha) were proto-Samoyedic hunters-gatherers who arrived in the eastern Sayan region by the end of the third millennium BCE and beginning of the second millennium BCE.
+During the Old Turkic period, the ancestors of the Tofalar underwent Turkification, adopting a Turkic language and abandoning the Mator language.

 P. S. Pallas and J. G. Georgi initially regarded the Tofalar as a Samoyedic people, and that they had only adopted their Turkic language from the Tuvans in the 19th century.
 However, the Russian linguist Valentin Rassadin instead argued that the Tofolar were a Ket (Yeniseian)-speaking tribe who adopted a Turkic language in the 6th-8th centuries and adapted for their own phonological system; they would go on to take on other influences, including the Samoyeds, among others.
 The Tofalar culture is generally believed to be a combination of Ket (Yeniseian), Samoyedic, Turkic, and Mongol influences.

 In the Middle Ages, they were subject to the Mongol khans and paid tribute to them; later, they were subjugated by the western Buryat princes.
 The Tofalar eventually moved from their homeland on the slopes of the Sayan Mountains up north to their current location during the 17th century.
 Historically, they have had extensive contact with the Tozhu Tuvans, sharing many similarities in culture and language.

 Russian imperial expansion

-In 1648, the Russians built the fortified settlement of Udinsk, bringing the Tofalars under Russian influence.
+In 1648, the Russians built the fortified settlement of Udinsk, bringing the Tofalar under Russian influence.
 The Tofalar were required to pay the yasaq, and every gunbearer had to pay a fixed number of sable furs, though this amount was often arbitrarily increased.
 As a result of this close contact, the Tofalar adopted many aspects of Russian culture, religion, and language.
 They were converted to Christianity early on but continued to adhere to shamanism.

 Before the Soviet takeover, Tofalar mainly bartered with Russians, Buryats, and Mongol traders, acquiring saddles of Buryat and Mongol manufacture, hunting knives, axes, felt saddlecloths, harnesses, treated sheepskin, and diverse textiles and ornaments.